Bernard Gorin

-Bernard Chaimovich Gorin (Бернард Хаимович Горин; April 13, 1868 – April 13, 1925) was a Belarusian-born Jewish-American Yiddish playwright, journalist, and translator.
+Bernard Chaimovich Gorin (Бернард Хаимович Горин; April 13, 1868 – April 13, 1925) was the pen name of Yitskhok Goyde, a Belarusian-born Jewish-American Yiddish playwright, journalist, and translator.

 Life

 Gravestone of Gorin in Mount Carmel Cemetery.

-Gorin was born on April 13, 1868, in Lida, Vilna Governorate, the son of an observant and well-to-do family.
+Yitskhok Goyde was born on April 13, 1868, in Lida, Vilna Governorate, the son of an observant and well-to-do family.

 Gorin received a traditional Jewish education in Lida and in the Mir Yeshiva.
 He moved to Vilna when he was sixteen to get a secular education.
 He moved to Warsaw when he was twenty-one and began his literary activities.
 While living in Warsaw, he contributed stories to the Yiddishe Bibliothek (which was edited by I. L. Peretz and Jacob Dinezon) and to Ben-Avigdor's Hebrew juvenile periodical Sifre Agorah.
 He returned to Vilna when he was twenty-five and published a series of Kleine Erzehlungen that contained several of his own creations.
 When he was a young man in Vilna, he attended a Yiddish teacher's institute but lost his interest in it after befriending Isaac Mayer Dick.
 His first story, "Zikhroynes fun Kheyder" ("Memoirs From the Ḥeder"), was published in Mordecai Spector's Hoyzfraynd in 1889.

 Gorin experienced failures in Vilna, mainly through interference from censors that delayed his publication in every possible way.
 He left for Berlin to attend lectures in the university there.
 He immigrated to America shortly afterwards, and in 1895 he became editor of a Philadelphia Yiddish newspaper.
 He then went to New York City, where he published the "Jewish American Popular Library," a collection of short stories.
 Most of his sketches were published in the Arbeiterzeitung and Dos Abend Blatt.
 He initially wrote only short sketches in the style of the Russian writer Shchedrin, but he soon followed the example of other American writers and focused on writing reviews, popularizing science, and translating foreign authors.
 He began translating David Copperfield while in Russia, and in America came to translate works from Chekhov, Daudet, Maupassant, Sienkiewicz, Korolenko, Dostoyevsky, Bourget, Garshin, Potapenko, and many German and English novelists.